Meet the BabyChildTeen Team!

 We study children’s learning and development across the first years of life.
 We ask how social and cultural contexts influence the skills that children acquire and how they engage with their physical and social environments.

-Jess Stephenson - Recruitment Coordinator
+Jess Lazen - Recruitment Coordinator